yduartep/angular-full-sample/README.md

 2. Different api configurations loaded depending of the current environment.
 Could be "dev", "prod" or "mock".
 3. Integration with ng2-translate module.
 4. Mock system defined with "json-server" and "faker.js" library.
+5. Bootstrap and Font-awsone integration.
+6. TSLint integration for quality.
+7. Unit and Functional test with Jasmine, Karma and Protractor.

 ## Core Module
 1. Spinner component to be displayed before to load any resource and hidden at the end.